shashiranjan05/takgiweb/README.md

 # takgiweb
-this is a website developing comany
+Developed a website for webdesigning company.